Assistant Professor of Practice

 “The Lucy Flower Technical High School for Girls.”
 Landmark nomination presented at the Illinois Historical Preservation Agency, Springfield, IL, February 2017.

 “Chicago’s Lucy Flower Technical School for Girls, 1927-1978.”
-Paper presented at the Urban History Association Conference, Chicago, IL, October 2016.
+Poster presented at the Urban History Association Conference, Chicago, IL, October 2016.

 2016 International Standing Conference on the History of Education